-Thank you for your interest in adopting a Southeastern Guide Dog through our Public Adoption program.
+Thank you for your interest in our public adoption program.

-- There is a $3,000 recovery fee required for the adoption of a Southeastern Guide Dog made available through Public Adoption.
-This fee helps us recoup the costs incurred during the dog’s time in our program including medical expenses, vaccinations, and basic care.
+- Adoptive families incur a $5,000 cost recovery fee to help us recuperate the costs incurred during the dog’s time in our program, including medical expenses, vaccinations, basic care, and basic skills training.

 We are excited that you have elected to pursue the adoption of one of our dogs!

 I’m interested in adopting a Southeastern Dog.
 Where do I begin?

 Is there a cost to adopt a dog?

 Is my adopted dog a working dog?
 Where can I take it?